 D3.5 Carparking

 To clarify the minimum Deemed-to-Satisfy Provisions for carparking for people with disabilities.

-D3.5 provides criteria for the construction, location, and ratio of carparking spaces for use by people with disabilities.
+D3.5 specifies the number and design (by reference to AS 2890 Part 1) of carparking spaces for the use by people with disabilities.